Codevixens-Band-3-General-Project/Meta-Portal-Website-Team-14/README.md

-# NFT - Portfolio web App
+# Metaportal NFT - Portfolio Web App

 This is an App Frontend built with [React](https://reactjs.org/) (Frontend)